DIY Seed Paper Favors with Custom Envelope

 STEP 2:

 Fill your blender about 3/4 full with water.
 Rip the white paper into small pieces and add to the blender.
-Let the paper sit in the blender of water and soak for about 20 minutes before blending.
+Let the paper sit in the blender of water and soak for about an hour before blending.

 Rip the white paper into small pieces and let soak in the blender for about 20 minutes.